michailmitsakis/notion-second-brain/README.md

 > **First run:** set `ETL_PAGE_NAME="Some Page"` to test the Notion connection on a single page before pulling your whole workspace.
 Notion rate limits are aggressive on large workspaces.

+> **Rate limits:** the Notion API allows roughly three requests per second per integration, and a page with many blocks costs many requests.
+Pulling a whole workspace in one pass will throttle and can fail partway through.
+The practical approach is to loop `ETL_PAGE_NAME` over your top-level pages and run ETL once per page — slower in wall-clock terms, but each run is independently restartable and you don't lose an hour of fetching to a 429 near the end.

 ### 2 · Cleaning — raw → clean markdown

 ```bash